dwyl/PWA-Liveview/README.md

 - **Offline capabilities**:

-  - LiveStock page: Edits are saved to `y-indexeddb`
+  - Yjs-Stock page: edits are saved to `y-indexeddb`
+  - PgSync-Stock: edits save in _localStorage_ (TODO)
-  - LiveFlight page: the "airports" list is saved in localStorage
+  - FlightMap: the "airports" list is saved in _localStorage_

 - **State Management**:
   We use different approaches based on the page requirements:

-  1. CRDT-based (op-based) synchronization with Y.js featuring IndexedDB.
-It uses an embedded SQLite database for server-side state management synchronization.
+  1. Yjs-Stock.
+Client-side: CRDT-based (op-based) synchronization with `Yjs` featuring `IndexedDB`.
+Server-side, it uses an embedded `SQLite` database as the canonical source of truth, even if Yjs is the local source of truth.
+  2. PgSync-Stock.
+Client-side: _localStorage_ persistence, and server-side, `Postgres` with logical replication.
-  2. Local state management (Valtio) for the collaborative Flight Map page with no database persistence of the state
+  3. FlightMap.
+Local state management (`Valtio`) for the collaborative Flight Map page with no server-side persistence of the state

 - **Build tool**:
   We use Vite as the build tool to bundle and optimize the application and enable PWA features seamlessly.
   The Service Worker to cache HTML pages and static assets.

-- **CRDT features used**:
+- **CRDT features used** in Yjs-Stock page:

   - We are using the following features of CRDT: